Get started with Mobile Services

 This displays the three easy steps to create a Xamarin.iOS app connected to your mobile service.

-If you haven't already done so, download and install [Xcode] v4.4 or a later version and Xamarin Studio.
+If you haven't already done so, download and install Xcode (we recommend the latest version, Xcode 6.0, or newer) and Xamarin Studio.

 Click Create TodoItems table to create a table to store app data.